WBTJ: WVMX

 The protracted sale, delayed by protests, led to a second buyer: in the final deal, Pegasus Broadcasting bought WRFK-FM from the seminary and immediately flipped it to Daytona Group, which paid $6.5 million.
 Daytona moved the station's transmitter from a 300 ft tower to a much taller 1200 ft tower near Powhatan County that had once been used by defunct TV station WVRN-TV.
 On July 28, 1988, 106.5 signed back on as a standard commercial station under the call letters WVMX, "Mix 106.5", with a Rock 40 format.
-By 1989, seeing competition from WRVQ, WMXB, and WRXL the station flipped formats to Heavy metal and became "MX106.5".
+By 1989, seeing competition from WRVQ, WMXB, and WRXL the station flipped formats to heavy metal and became "MX106.5".
 This lasted a month, and on July 19, the station flipped to oldies as WVGO.

 WVGO

 In 1991, Daytona sold the station to Benchmark Communications, with local partners John Crowley and Guy Spiller.
-On August 1, WVGO flipped to a AAA format, staffed mostly by former employees of crosstown Heritage rocker WRXL, which was looked upon by the former staffers as too commercial and restrictive.
+On August 1, WVGO flipped to an adult album alternative format, staffed mostly by former employees of crosstown heritage rocker WRXL, which was looked upon by the former staffers as too commercial and restrictive.
 During its short life, the WVGO staff included Nick Perry, Jim Hatcher, Tara Hunter, Dal Hunter, Steve Forrest, Paul Shugrue, Dave Weaver, Mike Hsu, Meg Brulatour, Blake Smith, Kevin Matthews, Mad Dog and others.
 At first, the format was a freeform-type format more akin to a college station with jocks being allowed freedom on the air and to bring in their own records, and aired many specialty programs.

 In August 1995, a new competitor arrived when WBZU (104.7 FM; also known as "The Buzz") signed on.
 In response, Benchmark brought in a new Program Director who dumped all specialty programming, and the format unofficially evolved into a more alternative format.

 Howard Stern

 Another move was to bring in the syndicated Howard Stern morning show in October 1995.
 The Stern show did not garner the expected high ratings, only reaching 10th place overall.
 The Stern show also generated local controversy (primarily from local grocer Ukrop's), causing WVGO to lose advertising.
 A complaint to the FCC about a Stern bit eventually brought Benchmark an FCC fine.
-In the spring of 1996, Benchmark sold WVGO and sister Classic rock WLEE-FM to the owners of WBZU.
+In the spring of 1996, Benchmark sold WVGO and sister classic rock WLEE-FM to the owners of WBZU.
 ABS Communications, owned by local music and radio entrepreneur Kenny Brown, dropped Stern due to poor ratings, and on July 24, 1996, shut down WVGO and moved WBZU to 106.5 (and moved the WVGO calls to the now vacated 104.7 frequency and flipped it to oldies).